conversejs/converse.js/README.rst

 It is used by collective.xmpp.chat_, which is a Plone_ instant messaging add-on.

 The ultimate goal is to enable anyone to add chat functionality to their websites, regardless of the backend.
-<p>This is currently possible, except for adding new contacts, which still makes an XHR call to the (Plone) backend to fetch user info.
+This is currently possible, except for adding new contacts, which still makes an XHR call to the (Plone) backend to fetch user info.

 --------
 Features